rotundasoftware/cartero/README.md

 	"directoriesToFlatten" : [ "mixins" ],

 	// (default: false) If true, assets in flattened subdirectories are served before
 	// assets in the root directory of the bundle.
-Otherwise, they are served after.
+Otherwise, they are served afterwards.
 	"prioritizeFlattenedDirectories" : false,

 	// (default: false) This option can be used to compile separate combined asset files